 For crawlspaces: Accessible areas, moisture penetration, vapor barrier, piers, foundation walls, floor joists, sills, girders, subfloor, ventilation and insulation.
 You will also want to get the most reliable sump pumps.
 For slabs: General condition of viewable components, cracks and signs of settling.

 Condition of the Home’s Exterior

-Repairs with the siding, shutters, trim rot, paint and caulking, fascia, soffits, eaves, porch, porch rails, stoop, stoop rails, deck, deck rails, doors, or sliding doors, garage, garage openers and windows.
+Repairs with the siding, trim rot, paint and caulking, fascia, soffits, eaves, porch, porch rails, stoop, stoop rails, deck, deck rails, doors, or sliding doors, garage, garage openers, windows and shutters purchased at https://www.shuttercraft.co.uk/affordable-shutters/.
 One time a family friend forgot to check the garage and ended up spending a fair amount for a garage door repair in Aurora CO.

 Current State of and Estimated Life Expectancy of Roof

 Material type, roof style, flashing and roof penetrations, skylights, gutters, downspouts, splash blocks, rafters and other upper framing elements, ceiling joists, roof decking, water penetration, whole house fan, ventilation, insulation and attic access.

 State of Chimney and Fireplace

 General condition, gas logs, damper, chimney condition, flue liner, signs of settling and loose masonry.

 Condition of Electrical System